Blog 7: Exploring the Importance of Weather Literacy

 Exploring Weather Literacy: The Importance of Understanding the Weather Around You

 Weather literacy.
-For those endlessly intertwined within the world of atmospheric science and storm chasing, weather literacy is like second nature.
+For those endlessly intertwined within the world of atmospheric science and storm chasing, weather literacy is second nature.
 Knowledge comes easily as it's not only craved, but actively sought out.
 For those who aren't weather enthusiasts, our own friends, family members, or coworkers— weather literacy can be difficult to come by.

 What exactly is weather literacy?
 What does it mean to be weather aware, why is it important, and how can it help shape our communities for the better?
 In today's blog, we explore the critical impact of weather literacy and how it empowers us to make better decisions about our personal safety.